nono6493/overlays/README.md

 # Creators and contributors
 __Creators :__ nono6493, udb23
 __Contributors :__ ts-x
-__Source material creator :__ Comboman, udb23, Krakerman, AlexDC22 ...
+__Source material creator :__ Comboman, udb23, Krakerman, AlexDC22, ArsInvictus ...

 # Retropie users
 For an easy installation, use the [rpie-art script tool](https://github.com/meleu/rpie-art "Github meleu/rpie-art") from Meleu and select "nono6493 overlay repository".
 Most arcade overlays are available through this tool, and new ones are added every week.

 # Recalbox / Batocera users
 All those overlays can be used with those systems.
-Config files can be used without any change.
 Refer to the documentation of your system to know how to install new overlays.
 __Documentation for Recalbox__: [Retroarch setup overlays (English)](https://github.com/recalbox/recalbox-os/wiki/Retroarch-setup-overlays-(EN) "Retroarch setup overlays (English)") - [(Français)](https://github.com/recalbox/recalbox-os/wiki/Retroarch-setup-overlays-(FR) "Retroarch setup overlays (Français)")